Hyundai Kona Hybrid review

 Hyundai offers its SmartSense suite of active safety packages; these include adaptive cruise control and rear cross-traffic alert systems, plus more besides, and cost £550, £950 and £400 across SE, Premium and Premium SE cars respectively, adding features that aren’t available as standard on each trim.

 Elsewhere, BlueLink is the smartphone app that Hyundai has developed to add connectivity to its cars.
 It’s free to download, and has various convenience features such as remote door locking and a GPS locator should you lose the Kona in a busy car park.
+Apple CarPlay and Android Auto are standard across the range.

 The Kona Hybrid is usefully cheaper than the hybrid Niro, and while its CO2 emissions of 114-123g/km are higher than its main rival, the Hyundai's lower list prices should make it marginally cheaper for company-car drivers.
 If you can afford it, though, the Niro is the better of the two, especially in terms of practicality.